 Mirrorless cameras keep the big sensors and interchangeable lenses of DSLR cameras, but ditch the mirror mechanism, to produce a smaller, lighter and simpler camera.

 Mirrorless cameras are also known as compact system cameras or CSCs, and there's now never been more choice.
 They range from simple to use entry-level models to sophisticated full-frame monsters to rival the very best DSLRs.

-In fact, there are still pros and cons to both designs.
-If you want to find out more, read this: Mirrorless vs DSLR cameras: 10 key differences.
+Is a mirrorless camera better than a DSLR then?
+There are still pros and cons to both designs, so if you want to find out more, read this: Mirrorless vs DSLR cameras: 10 key differences

 Some mirrorless cameras have a compact, rectangular body, some are styled like DSLRs with a 'pentaprism' on the top – though this houses an electronic viewfinder rather than the optical viewfinder you get with a DSLR.